bolt/docs/source/templates-routes.md

 ##### Path

-You are free to specify your own parameters, however when you are adding routes for contenttypes' or recordslugs you are limited to which parameters you can add.
+You are free to specify your own parameters, however when you are adding routes for contenttypes or recordslugs you are limited to which parameters you can add.
 At least when you don't want to code your own Content-object.
 The following fields from a contenttype can be used as a parameter: